scraggo/scraggo.github.io/content/drafts/meet.md

 ### Ikigai - Finding Life Purpose

 > Ikigai is a Japanese concept that translates to "a reason for being."
-It’s the idea of finding one’s purpose in life and aligning it with one’s passions, skills, and values.
+It's the idea of finding one's purpose in life and aligning it with one's passions, skills, and values.
 The Japanese believe finding and pursuing your ikigai is the key to a long and happy life.

 &mdash; [7 Japanese Concepts That Can Improve Your Life | The Art of Manliness](https://www.artofmanliness.com/character/advice/7-japanese-concepts-that-can-improve-your-life/)